jethrolarson/jethrolarson.github.com/resume.md

 * Championed and tutored on the use of CSS and web standards
 * Developed UI frameworks to facilitate site redesign
-* Led adoption of jQuery, A/B Testing, and XSL
+* Pioneered adoption of jQuery, A/B Testing, and XSL
 * Designed and Implemented XML driven CMS using jQuery and XSL.
 * Developed tools for API developers
 * Developed widgets for platform APIs